:: For literary/publication inquiries, please contact Kelsey Day @ The Aragi Agency :: 📬 || ☎️ || 🖥️

 Formerly Associate Professor of Creative Writing at Reed College in Portland, Oregon, Bashir worked to create, employ, and teach—both within and outside of traditional academic settings—a restorative poetics which can acknowledge the despair often bred by isolation and turn it toward a poetics of light and its potential for witness, for healing, and for change.
 More recently, Bashir lead Lambda Literary through a year of growth, opportunity, and increased visibility and engagement, bringing its essential programming back in-person across the country.

-Currently the June Jordan Visiting Scholar at Columbia University, Bashir lives on the road in Harlem.
+She currently serves as the June Jordan Visiting Scholar at Columbia University, Bashir lives / on the road / in Harlem.